At Willowbrook Dental Clinic, we can help you restore your confidence in your smile with dental crowns.

 What are crowns?

 A dental crown covers or "caps" a tooth to restore it to its normal shape and stability.
 Crowns are typically necessary when a tooth is broken and fillings won't solve the problem.

 If a tooth is cracked, a crown seals the crack so the damage doesn't get worse.
-Crowns are also used to attach bridges, and cover badly shaped or discoloured teeth (often through a Cerec crown restoration).
+Crowns are also used to attach bridges, and cover badly shaped or discoloured teeth.

 How is a crown placed?